vuestorefront/storefront-ui/packages/vue/docs/introduction.md

 # Roadmap

 - Category page components (April) - Done
-- Product Page components (May) (alpha release)
+- Product Page components (May) (alpha release) - Done
-- Homepage, form elements and a11y (June)
+- Homepage, form elements, monorepo setup, product page example (June)
-- Last polishments and focus on documentation (June/July) (beta release)
+- Last polishments and focus on documentation (July) (beta release)

-Want to help and make it even faster?
-Grab an issue and become part of our amazing community ;)
+**Other things to include in the meantime:**
+- include additional build for every compoennt so they can also be imported separately but after a build step (useful for apps that don't have a build step at all)
+- webpack build that can be merged into your current one with everything that is needed to consume SFUI webpack source

+**In consideration**
+- SCSS - CSS vars transition

 ## Useful links